Innocent-Bern/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal: A script that converts a number from base 2 to base 10

 12-combinations: A script that prints all possible combinations of two letters, except oo

+13-print_float: A script that prints a number with two decimal places, followed by a new line